Well, the time we've waited for all year is here; it’s time to harvest tomatoes.

 However, if you wait too long, the tomatoes split.

 This is especially true with heirloom tomatoes.

-If you’re growing heirlooms it’s best to let them ripen in a cool, dark, place.
+If you’re growing heirlooms, it’s best to let them ripen in a cool, dark place.
 Don’t be tempted to put them on a sunny window or countertop.
-They won't appreciate the view or the attention.
-Remember, heirloom tomatoes, are very fragile.
+They won't appreciate the view or attention.
+Remember, heirloom tomatoes are very fragile.
 The price for their fantastic flavor?
 Lots of TLC.

 #OTD Today is the birthday of horticulturalist Frank Cabot who was born on this day in 1925.

-There's a wonderful video of an interview that Martha Stewart did with Frank.
+There's a beautiful video of an interview that Martha Stewart did with Frank.
 He tells about the moon bridge being a copy of a moon bridge from Seven Star Park in China.

 "I'm a great believer in plagiarizing.
 I think all gardeners are.
 There's no reason why one shouldn't plagiarize.
 Why not take someone else's good idea and adapted to one's site.
 This garden really represents that; it's just Ideas that were gleaned from other sources."

 #OTD Today is the birthday of Andy Warhol who was born on this day in 1928

 Warhol painted a series called Flowers that debuted in 1964.

 This series of paintings was unique.
 Warhol found the original photo for it in a magazine called Modern Photography.